nuclearGoblin/Dungeon-AI/README.md

 The bot looks for the following environment variables, which can be stored in a `.env` file:
 - `DISCORD_TOKEN`: The token that Discord associates with the bot instance.
 - `TEST_SERVER_ID`: The guild ID of a guild hosting the bot.
 This is, naturally, intended for command testing.

-[TODO:] this section. can be basic. just need to tell people where to put auth keys & such.

 # Bug Reports & Other Requests